RedHatRanger/rhcsa9vagrant/study_notes/ex200_exam_objectives.md

 ### Create and configure file systems
 - Create, mount, unmount, and use vfat, ext4, and xfs file systems
 - Mount and unmount network file systems using NFS
-- Configure autofs
+- Configure autofs (SEE LAB #7)
-- Extend existing logical volumes
+- Extend existing logical volumes (SEE LAB #15)
-- Create and configure set-GID directories for collaboration
+- Create and configure set-GID directories for collaboration (SEE LAB #5)
 - Diagnose and correct file permission problems

 ### Deploy, configure, and maintain systems